Street Child United

 General Assembly

-The advocacy centrepiece of the Street Child World Cup — where street-connected young people present their demands to those in power and declare to the world: I am somebody.
+The advocacy centrepiece of the Street Child World Cup, the General Assembly is where street-connected young people present their demands to decision-makers and declare: I am somebody.

-The 2026 General Assembly took place at Mexico City’s historic Teatro Hidalgo, bringing together young people from across the world alongside senior figures from government, diplomacy, and civil society.
+Held at Mexico City’s historic Teatro Hidalgo, the 2026 General Assembly brought together young people from around the world alongside leaders from government, diplomacy, and civil society.

-Young people then took centre stage — delivering performances of song, dance, and drama woven with rights-based demands on education, identity, protection from violence, and gender equality.
+Young people then took centre stage to call for action on education, legal identity, protection from violence, and gender equality.

 UNHCR Award